iomete/iom-docs/glossary/star-schema.md

 ---
 title: Star Schema
-description: Explore the concept of Star Schema, a multidimensional data model used for organizing data in databases, data warehouses, and data marts.
-Learn about its benefits, components like fact and dimension tables, and how it differs from Third Normal Form (3NF).
+description: A star schema is a multidimensional data model used to organize data in a database, making it easy to understand and analyze.
+Star schemas can be applied to data warehouses, databases, data marts, and other tools.
+The star schema design is optimized for querying large data sets.
 ---

 # Star Schema